papomail/Daily_QA_UCLH/README.md

 # Coil DQA @UCLH

 ## About
-This repository contains the script to process data from the Daily Quality Assurance (DQA) tests run on MR coils at UCLH.
+This repository contains the scripts necessary to process data from the Daily Quality Assurance (DQA) tests run on MR coils at UCLH.
 Each DQA test provides a single time-point measurement.
 In order to can be used to monitor the  over their and allow the identification of as diagnostic tool of the performance of the MR coils.